Gravitational wave signatures of first-order phase transition in two-component dark matter model: Introduction

 In 2015, the LIGO and Virgo collaboration made the first direct detection of GWs caused by binary black hole mergers~\cite{PhysRevLett.116.061102}.
-While GWs sourced by strong astrophysical objects can be probed by ground-based GW detectors, upcoming space-based GW interferometers, such as the Laser Interferometer Space Antenna (LISA)~\cite{amaroseoane2017laserinterferometerspaceantenna}, BBO~\cite{PhysRevD.72.083005}, DECIGO~\cite{PhysRevD.73.064006}, and UDECIGO~\cite{PhysRevD.83.044011}, will be able to probe these waves in the millihertz to decihertz range.
-Detecting such stochastic GWs resulting from cosmological phase transitions in the early universe could supplement ground experiments like the Large Hadron Collider (LHC), thereby opening a unique observational window to explore new physics beyond the Standard Model (BSM).
+While GWs sourced by strong astrophysical objects can be probed by ground-based GW detectors, upcoming space-based GW interferometers, such as the Laser Interferometer Space Antenna~\cite{LISA:2017pwj}, Big Bang Observer (BBO)~\cite{PhysRevD.72.083005}, Decihertz Interferometer Gravitational-wave Observatory (DECIGO)~\cite{PhysRevD.73.064006}, and Ultimate-DECIGO (UDECIGO)~\cite{PhysRevD.83.044011}, will be able to probe these waves in the millihertz to decihertz range.
+Detecting such stochastic GWs resulting from cosmological phase transitions in the early Universe could supplement ground experiments like the LHC, thereby opening a unique observational window to explore new physics beyond the SM.